RebekkaHaley/cv-group-assignment-1/README.md

 # cv-group-assignment-1

-Group assignment 1 for Computer Vision at KU Leuven
+## About
+This is a shared repo for collaboration on the Computer Vision group assignment 1.

+The final version will be a submission in Kaggle.